-LU - Goal 6: Develop agreements with King County to apply City-compatible development standards that will guide UGA land development prior to annexation.
+LU - Goal [68](#): Develop agreements with King County to apply City-compatible development standards that will guide UGA land development prior to annexation.

-- LU - 6.1 Require that unincorporated land that is adjacent to the City boundary be annexed to the City at the time development is proposed.
-The extension of City services to an area will not occur without that area first seeking annexation into the City. - LU - 6.2 Encourage the County to allow unincorporated land that is located in the UGA, but is not adjacent to the City boundary and is not practical to annex, to develop subject to compliance with City Comprehensive Plan designations, zoning and other development standards, and impact mitigation requirements. - LU - 6.3 Include in interlocal agreements provisions regarding protection of sensitive land areas and environmental reviews, transportation system planning, and design and building permits for projects at specified threshold levels. - LU - 6.4 Pursue interlocal agreements with King County to address issues of potential concern to the City within the Urban Growth Area.
+- LU - [68.1](#) Require that unincorporated land that is adjacent to the City boundary be annexed to the City at the time development is proposed.
+The extension of City services to an area will not occur without that area first seeking annexation into the City. - LU - [68.2](#) [Consider allowing](#)[Encourage the County to allow](#) unincorporated land that is located in the UGA, but is not adjacent to the City boundary and is not practical to annex, to develop subject to compliance with City Comprehensive Plan designations, zoning and other development standards, and impact mitigation requirements. - LU - [68.3](#) Include in interlocal agreements provisions regarding protection of sensitive land areas and environmental reviews, transportation system planning, and design and building permits for projects at specified threshold levels. - LU - [68.4](#) Pursue interlocal agreements with King County to address issues of potential concern to the City within the Urban Growth Area.

-LU - 6.5 Evaluate proposed utility service extensions to ensure that development enabled by the utility extension is consistent with City development standards and policies of the Comprehensive Plan specifically including population and employment growth targets.
+LU - 68.5 Evaluate proposed utility service extensions to ensure that development enabled by the utility extension is consistent with City development standards and policies of the Comprehensive Plan specifically including population and employment growth targets.

-LU - Goal 7: Annex areas within the Urban Growth Area consistent with the goals and policies of this Plan, the interlocal agreement policies of this Plan, and the general annexation policies listed below.
+LU - Goal 79: Annex areas within the Urban Growth Area consistent with the goals and policies of this Plan, the interlocal agreement policies of this Plan, and the general annexation policies listed below.

-- LU - 7.1 Encourage growth and development consistent with the City's ability to provide adequate and efficient services and facilities and the City's desire to maintain high quality service provisions in areas to be annexed. - LU - 7.2 Encourage economic growth consistent with the long-range financial position of the City and its residents in all annexation considerations. - LU - 7.3 Consider the opportunity to promote a healthy mix of residential, commercial, industrial, and parks and open space land uses when areas seek annexation. - LU - 7.4 Consider the opportunity with the annexation to help address City needs concerning racial and social equity, housing affordability, and access to opportunity. - LU - 7.5 Ensure outreach to the community concerning annexation proposals and consider the level of community interest before moving forward with annexations. - LU - 7.6 Provide for urban services within the City's Urban Growth Boundary at time of annexation. - LU - 7.7 Seek to expand the area of annexation proposed when such an expansion is based on natural features, would serve to make the City boundaries more regular, or where the area to be served is a logical extension of City service capabilities and is within the UGA. - LU - 7.8 If an Urban Growth Boundary modification is pursued through King County, analyze and encourage exchange of ecologically sensitive or important areas such as floodplains, critical areas, and wildlife habitat areas, for areas that are not as constrained.
+LU - 79.1 Encourage growth and development consistent with the City's ability to provide adequate and efficient services and facilities and the City's desire to maintain high quality service provisions in areas to be annexed.

+LU - 79.2 Encourage economic growth consistent with the long-range financial position of the City and its residents in all annexation considerations.

+LU - 79.3 Consider the opportunity to promote a healthy mix of residential, commercial, industrial, and parks and open space land uses when areas seek annexation.

+LU - 7.4 Consider the opportunity with the annexation to help address City needs concerning racial and social equity, housing affordability, and access to opportunity.

+LU - 7.59.4 ~~Work with property owners to preserve the existing neighborhood character and identity consistent with the goals and policies of the Comprehensive Plan in annexation proposals.
+Ensure outreach to the community concerning annexation proposals and consider the level of community interest before moving forward with annexations.~~

+LU - 7.69.5 Provide for urban services within the City's Urban Growth Boundary at time of annexation.

+LU - 7.79.6 Seek to expand the area of annexation proposed when such an expansion is based on natural features, would serve to make the City boundaries more regular, or where the area to be served is a logical extension of City service capabilities and is within the UGA.

+LU - 7.8 If an Urban Growth Boundary modification is pursued through King County, analyze and encourage exchange of ecologically sensitive or important areas such as floodplains, critical areas, and wildlife habitat areas, for areas that are not as constrained.